lgregs/Diabetes_ML_PUC-CDIA/README.md

 This project is aimed at analyzing diabetes-related data to gain insights and forecast outcomes using Python.

+- This Dataset Can be foun in [Kaggle ](https://www.kaggle.com/datasets/uciml/pima-indians-diabetes-database)

 ## Table of Contents
 - [Description](#description)
 - [Organization and Exploratory Data Analysis](#organization-and-exploratory-data-analysis)